metaneutrons/snapdog2/README.md

 ## License

-This project is licensed under the GNU GPL v3.0.
+This project is licensed under the GNU LGPL v3.0.
 See [LICENSE](LICENSE) for details.